iurii-m/Wi-Fi_gun/README.md

 ## Modeling in CST

-For the convinient modeling and repeatability the design was combined into a macros with VBA language.
+For the convinient modeling and repeatability the design was combined into a macros with VBA language - wi_fi_gun.mcs.
+(wi_fi_gun_cable.mcs is updated version and includes the piece of the coaxial cable to the antenna.
+Such moek gives a more correct farfield)
 Macros construct the antenna design and also define optimisation goal (explained below).
 All published cst models use the developped macros.
 Only the geomertic parameters vary for different models.

 To make macros available in CST put in into:
 [CST folder]/Library/Macros/Construct/[create some folder]/